×

 If you have not spent a lot of time in Tabuk, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Tabuk, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Tabuk for a long period, buying a home could be a good investment.
 Owning a home allows you to build equity over time and could potentially provide a return on investment if property values increase.
 On the other hand, renting might be a better option if you're not planning to stay in Tabuk for a long time.
 Renting offers more flexibility, as you can move without the hassle of selling a property.
 It also means you won't have to worry about property maintenance and other costs associated with homeownership.
 Financially, you'll need to consider whether you can afford the upfront costs of buying a home, such as the down payment and closing costs.
 Renting typically requires less money upfront, but you won't build equity over time.
 You should also consider the current real estate market in Tabuk.
 If it's a buyer's market, you might be able to get a good deal on a home.
 If it's a renter's market, you might find affordable rental options.
 In conclusion, the decision to buy or rent a home in Tabuk, Saudi Arabia, should be based on your personal and financial circumstances.
-It's recommended to consult with a real estate professional or financial advisor to help make the best decision for your situation," replied a member in Tabuk.
+It's recommended to consult with a real estate professional or financial advisor to help make the best decision for your situation," explained one expat living in Tabuk, Saudi Arabia.

 What cultural faux pas should I try to avoid making in Tabuk?